Students will not be eligible for consideration for scheduling of defences unless their administrative paperwork is up to date.

 Student Prep: Before Organizing the Dissertation Defence

 The proposed external examiner must be in a position to review the dissertation objectively and to provide a critical analysis of the work and the presentation.
 It is therefore essential that the external examiner not have a current or previous association with the student, the supervisor, or the Program which would hinder this type of objective analysis.
-The external examiner should hold a PhD, hold an appointment with a recognized university, or be a recognized scholar in their field and have no affiliation (as described below) with the student or the supervisor.
-The supervisor and the student must submit a declaration tot he Dean of Graduate Programs that neither party has performed collaborative research work with the external examiner within the last five years.
+The external examiner should hold a PhD., hold an appointment with a recognized university, or be a recognized scholar in their field and have no affiliation (as described below) with the student or the supervisor.
+The supervisor and the student must submit a declaration to the Office of Graduate Programs that neither party has performed collaborative research work with the external examiner within the last five years.
 While the definition of "arm's length" is left to the discretion of the program, justification of the selection may be required by the Office of Graduate Programs.
+If there is a change to the original chosen External Examiner, approval must be obtained from the Vice President of Research and Graduate Programs before the Request for Oral Examination is submitted.

 Please prepare and submit the following forms: